anthonyharrison/lib4sbom/README.md

 5. When parsing an SBOM with multiple instances of a component with the same name and version, only one instance of the comnponent is retained.
 If mulitple instances are required to be preserved, consider ensuring that the component name is unique.

+6. When validating an SBOM in SPDX format, as there are no offocial schemas published, the validation is limited to checking for the presence for some mandatory fields.

 ## Future Development

 1. Support later versions of SPDX (3.0).